Volcano: what does a lake dream?

 21mins, Super 16mm, color &b/w, 5,1 Surround Sound

-Selections & Awards: Locarno International Film Festival - Pardi di domani: Concorso internazionale 2019, Chicago International Film Festival - Documentary Short Competition, DocLisboa - Portuguese Competition, Winterthur Kurzfilmtage - International Competition, Kasseler DokFest, Imagine Science NYC Film Festival - Awarded the Visual Science Award 2019, London Short Film Festival, Kino Pavasaris Vilnius International Film Festival - Short Film Competition, EMAF Osnabrück, 2020, VideoEX Film Festival Zurich 2020, Uppsala Short Film Festival 2021.
+Selections & Awards: Locarno International Film Festival - Pardi di domani: Concorso internazionale 2019, Chicago International Film Festival - Documentary Short Competition, DocLisboa - Portuguese Competition, Winterthur Kurzfilmtage - International Competition, Kasseler DokFest, Imagine Science NYC Film Festival - Awarded the Visual Science Award 2019, London Short Film Festival, Kino Pavasaris Vilnius International Film Festival - Short Film Competition, EMAF Osnabrück, 2020, VideoEX Film Festival Zurich 2020, Uppsala Short Film Festival 2021, Images Film Festival Toronto 2024.

 Distribution : Collectif Jeune Cinéma Paris